Template Numerical Library version\ main:bb09b17

 36plt.close(fig)

-\[ \vec u(0) = (x(0),y(0),z(0)) = \vec u_{ini} \]
+\[ \vec u(0) = (x(0),y(0),z(0)) = \vec u_{ini}. \]

-for given constants \( \sigma, \rho \) and \( \beta \).
-The solution \( \vec u(t) = (x(t), y(t), z(t)) \in R^3 \) is represented by three-dimensional static vector (TNL::Containers::StaticVector).
-The solver looks as follows:
+Here, \( \sigma, \rho \) and \( \beta \) are given constants.
+The solution of the system, \( \vec u(t) = (x(t), y(t), z(t)) \in R^3 \) is represented by three-dimensional static vector (TNL::Containers::StaticVector).

 1#include <iostream>